 The Graduate Studies Program Revision Template requires that departments indicate whether or not a change is Minor or Major.
-Any questions relating to whether a change is Minor or Major can be referred to Cathy Jardine in GSPA.
+Any questions relating to whether a change is Minor or Major can be referred to Trevor Clews in GSPA.

-The completion of the SGRC Course/Milestone-New/Revision/Inactivation form (docx) is required in the following circumstances:
+The completion of the SGRC Graduate Studies Course/Milestone Form (docx) is required in the following circumstances:

 - When a program change (above) results in a change to a course or milestone.
-For example, a Graduate Studies Program Revision Template may indicate the removal of a milestone, which will also require the SGRC Course/Milestone-New/Revision/Inactivation form to be submitted.
+For example, a Graduate Studies Program Revision Template may indicate the removal of a milestone, which will also require the SGRC Graduate Studies Course/Milestone Form to be submitted.

-- If a new course is being created or revisions are being made to a course or milestone which do not impact the program requirements in the Graduate Studies Academic Calendar (GSAC), only the SGRC Course/Milestone-New/Revision/Inactivation form is required.
+- If a new course is being created or revisions are being made to a course or milestone which do not impact the program requirements in the Graduate Studies Academic Calendar (GSAC), only the SGRC Graduate Studies Course/Milestone Form is required.
 Examples include a change to a course description which does not result in a change to the program requirements in the GSAC, or a new elective course which does not need to be listed in the program requirements in the GSAC.

 Courses vs. milestones